-Charles Frederick Stein established his firm in Chicago in 1924 after many years of working with Mr. Hampton L. Story (of Story & Clark, Chicago).
-The factory was located at 3047 West Carroll Street, Chicago.
+Charles Frederick Stein established his firm in Chicago in 1924 after many years of working with Mr. Hampton L. Story (of Story & Clark).
+The factory was located at 3047 West Carroll St., Chicago.
 Mr. Stein’s personal vision was to build the world’s finest pianos, and his instruments were known to be of superior quality and craftsmanship.

 At first the firm built only grand pianos and grand player pianos, but later introduced upright and studio pianos to their line in 1931.
 One of Charles Frederick Stein’s more memorable inventions was a “tone chamber” located between the strings and soundboard, patented in 1934.